Snapshot 1 — payout approval

 Situation: address pattern looks custodial, memo-sensitive, or still depends on venue confirmation.

-Result: REVERIFY or TEST FIRST
+Result: REVERIFY or SEND_SMALL_AMOUNT

 Situation: network, asset, address, and context line up cleanly and the destination looks operationally normal.

-Result: SAFE
+Result: SAFE_TO_SEND

 Operational value: teams keep approval moving with a readable proof record instead of ad-hoc reassurance in chat or email.